 Usernames and passwords for your online accounts will be automatically generated and given to you by your counselor when you register for classes.
 Access your online courses by visiting canvas.rlc.edu or clicking on the Canvas link from the MyRLC portal.
 Use your username and password to log in.
 Note: To protect the privacy of your accounts, it is important that you do not share your log in information with others.

 What is MyRLC?

 The MyRLC portal is the central location that may be used to log in and manage most of your student accounts.
-Student accounts include Blackboard, Online Student Records, Warriormail, and Electronic Library.
+Student accounts include Canvas, Online Student Records, Warriormail, and Electronic Library.
 Access the MyRLC portal at www.rlc.edu/myrlc.

 What is Canvas?
 Canvas is an online Learning Management System.